BukuBukuChagma/genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - try and provide a non-nested bulleted list
 - there should be only 3 clues/considerations
 - talk about the vocabulary but there is no need to mention the actual korean words, since the student can refer to the vocabulary table for that.
+- in clues don't exactly mention what the student should use, instead point them to the right direction

 Student Input: I'm going to the cafe for a coffee.